Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Background and Related work

-To address this problem, recent works have attempted to improve the robustness against several types of perturbation~\citep{Schott2019Towards,Tramer2019Adversarial,Maini2020adversarial}. \citet{Schott2019Towards} proposed Analysis by Synthesis (ABS), which used multiple variational autoencoders to defend $\ell_0$, $\ell_2$, and $\ell_{\infty}$ adversaries.
-However, ABS only works on the MNIST dataset. \citet{Croce2020Provable} proposed a provable adversarial defense against all $\ell_p$ norms for $p\geq$1 using a regularization term.
-However, it is not applicable to the empirical setting, since it only guarantees robustness for very small perturbations (\eg, 0.1 and $2/255$ for $\ell_2$ and $\ell_{\infty}$ on CIFAR-10). \citet{Tramer2019Adversarial} tried to defend against multiple perturbation types ($\ell_1$, $\ell_2$, and $\ell_{\infty}$) by combining different types of adversarial examples for adversarial training.
+However, these defenses only improve model robustness for specific $\ell_p$-norm perturbation (\eg, $\ell_{\infty}$) and typically offer no robustness guarantees against other $\ell_p$-norm attacks~\citep{kang2019testing,Tramer2019Adversarial,Schott2019Towards}.
+To address this problem, recent works have attempted to improve the robustness against several types of $\ell_p$-norm perturbation. \cite{Schott2019Towards} proposed Analysis by Synthesis (ABS), which used multiple variational autoencoders to defend $\ell_0$, $\ell_2$, and $\ell_{\infty}$ adversaries.
+However, ABS only works on the MNIST dataset. \cite{Croce2020Provable} proposed a provable adversarial defense against all $\ell_p$ norms for $p\geq$1 using a regularization term.
+However, it is not applicable to the empirical setting, since it only guarantees robustness for very small perturbations (\eg, 0.1 and $2/255$ for $\ell_2$ and $\ell_{\infty}$ on CIFAR-10). \cite{Tramer2019Adversarial} tried to defend against multiple perturbation types ($\ell_1$, $\ell_2$, and $\ell_{\infty}$) by combining different types of adversarial examples for adversarial training.
 Specifically, they introduced two training strategies, ``MAX'' and ``AVG'', where for each input image, the model is either trained on its strongest adversarial example or all types of perturbations.
-More recently, \citet{Maini2020adversarial} proposed multi steepest descent (MSD), and showed that a simple modification to standard PGD adversarial training improves robustness to $\ell_1$, $\ell_2$, and $\ell_{\infty}$ adversaries.
-In this work, we follow~\citep{Tramer2019Adversarial,Maini2020adversarial} to focus on defense against $\ell_1$, $\ell_2$, and $\ell_{\infty}$ adversarial perturbations, which are the most representative and commonly used perturbations.
-However, we propose a completely different perspective and solution to the problem.
+More recently, \cite{Maini2020adversarial} proposed multi steepest descent (MSD), and showed that a simple modification to standard PGD adversarial training improves robustness to $\ell_1$, $\ell_2$, and $\ell_{\infty}$ adversaries.
+There also exist another line of work, which focuses on improving model robustness against multiple non-$\ell_p$ adversarial attacks (\eg, adversarial patches) and unseen perturbations (\eg, corruptions)~\citep{Laidlaw2021perceptual,Lin2020dual,kang2019testing}.
+In this work, we follow~\citep{Tramer2019Adversarial,Maini2020adversarial} to focus on defense against $\ell_1$, $\ell_2$, and $\ell_{\infty}$ adversarial perturbations.
+In contrast to the previous studies, our paper proposes a different solution as (1) we propose the multi-domain hypothesis and treat different $\ell_p$-norm adversarial examples as different data domains for better defense, while previous studies treat them similarly; (2) we propose GBN as a defense solution that first separates different perturbations on-the-fly and then uses different BN branches to normalize them into aligned features, while others directly feed different attacks into models for adversarial training; and (3) we outperform others against multiple perturbation types by large margins (10-20\% absolute improvement).